bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 __Very very simply__, this is a very, very large cluster of very, very small computers.
 The Connection Machine was designed as a massively parallel computer first.
 The entire idea was to stuff as many computers into a box, and connect those computers together.
 The problem then becomes how to connect these computers.
 If you <a href="https://dspace.mit.edu/bitstream/handle/1721.1/14719/18524280-MIT.pdf">read Danny Hillis' dissertation</a>, there were several network topologies to choose from.

-These small computers could have been arranged as a (binary) tree, but this would have the downside of a communications bottleneck at the root of the tree.
+The nodes -- the tiny processors that make up the cluster -- could have been arranged as a (binary) tree, but this would have the downside of a communications bottleneck at the root of the tree.
 They could have been connected with a crossbar -- effectively connecting every node to every other node.
 A full crossbar requires N², where N is the number of nodes.
 While this might work with ~256 nodes, it does not scale to thousands of nodes in silicon or hardware.
 Hashnets were also considered, where everything was connected randomly.
 This is too much of a mind trip to do anything useful.

 The Connection Machine settled on a hypercube layout, where in a network of 8 nodes (a 3D cube), each node would be connected to 3 adjacent nodes.
 In a network of 16 nodes (4D, a tesseract), each node would have 4 connections.
 A network of 4,096 nodes would have 12 connections per node, and a network of 65,536 nodes would have 16 connections per node.